menu

 Demographics

-The percentage of adults in Caney with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.40% of adults in Caney have a bachelor's degree or advanced degree.
+The percentage of adults in Caney who are college-educated is close to the national average for all communities of 21.84%: 18.00% of the adults in Caney have a bachelor's degree or advanced degree.

-The per capita income in Caney in 2018 was $17,900, which is low income relative to Oklahoma and the nation.
-This equates to an annual income of $71,600 for a family of four.
-However, Caney contains both very wealthy and poor people as well.
+The per capita income in Caney in 2018 was $17,542, which is low income relative to Oklahoma and the nation.
+This equates to an annual income of $70,168 for a family of four.

 Caney is a very ethnically-diverse town.
 The people who call Caney home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caney residents report their race to be White, followed by Native American.
-Important ancestries of people in Caney include Irish, English, German, Scots-Irish, and Dutch West Indian.
+Important ancestries of people in Caney include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Caney is English.
 Other important languages spoken here include Langs. of India and Polish.